How do I become a member or learn more?

 Where will the KC ARTS Ecovillage be located?

 We have purchased 7.5 acres 5-10 minutes to the East of the Plaza/UMKC area in the Kansas City, Missouri city limits.
 We may have the ability to purchase 10-20 more acres nearby over time.
 We are currently working on a site development plan as well as feasibility and cost estimate exercises for this property.
 We should have more information to share publicly by Spring/Summer 2018.

 How many people will live at the Ecovillage?

-The number of people in our community will greatly depend on the property(s) that are available, but the ideal number is 20-40 individuals or 8-15 households.
+The number of people in our community will greatly depend on our final site plan, but the ideal number is 20-40 individuals or 8-15 households.
 The group is very open to supporting more than one community and/or location, if needed.

 How do I know if I would be a good fit?

 The focus of our community is on environmental sustainability, art and play and community involvement (both in our ecovillage community and in the Kansas City community as a whole).
 We are a group with no religious or ideological affiliations.

 While intentional communities are not for everyone, our group is not a commune.
 Instead, we are focused on living in cohousing where members have separate units and private space, yet share some meals and common spaces.

 How is urban ecovillage living better for the environment and the City of Kansas City, Missouri?

 First and foremost, we want to live a different lifestyle out of personal choice.
 We feel that this will enrich our own lives.
 Yet, we also see the benefit to sharing our experiences in living more sustainably with our neighbors and community in the hopes that the steps we are taking to live more environmentally conscience make it easier for others.